 McDonald's philosophy may be summed up as "the customer is the King".
 They make and give what the customers want.
-If that was not the case, they would keep the same standard menu all around the world and do not think about the local peoples taste and desires.
-McDonald's has introduced new dining habits and customs to people in many countries.
-For example, at the time McDonald's entered the Japan, the japanese used potatoes, not so much as food, but to make various starches.
-When McDonald's entered germany, most germans had never seen a hamburger.
-To them, a "hamburger" was someone from the city of hamburg.
-Today, french fries are common in Japan, and in Germany the word "hamburger" most often means a sandwich.
+If that was not the case, they would keep the same

+McDonald's has introduced new dining habits and customs to people in many most germans had never seen a hamburger.
+To them, a "hamburger" was many the word "hamburger" most often means a sandwich.

-The Big Mac is their flagship product.
-Their other main brands are: Chicken McNuggets, McMuffin, McChicken sandwich, McDonald's Filet-o-fish, McDonald's Vegetable Deluxe and McFlurry.
-The price of Big Mac hamburger sold by McDonald's has been used as an informal measure of purchasing power parity between two currencies.
+Big Mac is their flagship product.
+Their other main brands are: Chicken McNuggets, McMuffin, McChicken sandwich, McDonald's Filet-o-fish, McDonald's Pegetable Deluxe and McFlurry.
+The price of Big Mac hamburger sold by McDonald's been used as an informal measure of purchasing power parity between two purchases.

-With the quality, fast and friendly service, also McDonald's is the innovative corporation when they make new products at the same time they develop new products to ease their operations.
+With the quality, fast and friendly service, also McDonald's is the innovative corporation when they make new products at the same time they develop new products as ease their operations.
 Such as a clam shell grill that cooked patties simultaneously on both side, wireless communication headsets used by customers as they came through the drive-thru and more.